jupyter-book/jupyter-book/docs/contribute/intro.md

 The Jupyter Book repository contains two main pieces:

-### MyST markdown
+### MyST Markdown

-Jupyter Book supports an *extended version of Jupyter Markdown* called "MyST markdown".
+Jupyter Book supports an *extended version of Jupyter Markdown* called "MyST Markdown".
 For information about the MyST syntax and how to use it, see [the MyST-Parser documentation](https://myst-parser.readthedocs.io/en/latest/using/syntax.html).